Yeshivat Kadimah High School: Curriculum and activities

 The school defines itself as an Orthodox yeshiva high school offering an intensive Torah education from traditional Jewish sources with an emphasis on textual interpretation, ethical conduct and growth in Torah study as a lifelong process, along with a college preparatory program that prepares students as “productive, creative and secure citizens” of a modern technological society.

 In addition to traditional classroom instruction by resident teachers for Judaic studies, a class in Tanakh and another in Jewish History and Contemporary Jewish Issues is delivered by instructors from Israel via Skype.

 The school offers traditional classroom learning for core classes, and encourages and supports students who may choose to take an occasional high interest elective course online through the University of Missouri, or other accredited agencies.
 Experiential learning plays a large role in the school's offerings.

 Certificated classroom teachers offer a full range of secular courses and advanced honors courses, including Mathematics, Biology, Physics, Chemistry, Social Studies, Language Arts, World Languages, Personal Finance, Fine Arts, Robotics, and Health and Physical Education.

 The school emphasizes the learning of Modern Hebrew, both as a means to understanding classic Jewish texts and in recognition of its importance to the Jewish people as the language of the modern State of Israel.

 The school also offers learning and discovery experiences through field trips and excursions.
 These have included community service at Project Backpack, the Jewish Food Pantry, the Wild Bird Sanctuary, and visits to the Thomas F. Eagleton United States Courthouse and to the Donald Danforth Plant Science Center, as well as to the Missouri History Museum and the Holocaust Museum in Creve Coeur.
 In addition, students have benefited from tours of the control tower at Lambert–St. Louis International Airport, the St. Louis Symphony and various professional theater productions.

 Administration

 Rabbi Moshe Shulman served as interim Head of School from its opening in 2013.
 Dr. Brad Heger, formerly of the Ladue School District, is the Education Director for General Studies.

 Rabbi Naftali Rothstein was principal from 2015 to 2019.
 Rabbi Daniel Freund was appointed principal in 2019.

 The school was initially overseen by a seven-member Board of Directors.
 In 2015, a twelve-member Board of Directors oversaw the school.

+In 2025, Elissa Schachter was appointed to the role as General Studies Academic Coordinator, and D'vorah Miller as Principal.